Siroz555/CaribouStonks/README.md

     - Forge: Reminder when a forge item is completed.
     - Enchanted Cloak: Reminders when a boost is ready.

+- KeyShortcut: Link Keybinds to commands to be executed.

 **Vanilla**

 - Hide the loading screen when changing the world.